 3. Kališče - Mali Grintavec

 The ascent on the next summit towards the east is only some 10 minutes longer than on Bašeljski vrh.
 North of Kališče hut we take the marked path which crosses the eastern slopes of Bašeljski vrh ridge.
 It brings us with only a few ups and downs first on Mačensko sedlo, 1622 m, from where we continue eastwards on top.
 Easy (T2), 45 min.
 Of course we can get there also from Bašeljski vrh.

 Storžič from the ascent on Mali Grintavec We lost the best route in Suha

 4. Mali Grintavec by Suha valley

 This is a rarely used, unmarked approach.
 From the parking place above Mače, 600 m, or the one higher in Suha valley, 800 m, we go by the broad valley northwards.
 Marks lead us by a cart road, but when it branches, we take the left, unmarked branch.
-After the cart road ends, we continue by a weak path, which almost gets lost in the valley.
-In the middle of the valley we cross the marked path, connecting Kališče and Hudičev boršt, and continue further northwards.
+After the cart road ends, we continue by a weak path, which almost gets lost in the forrested valley.
+In the middle of the valley we cross the marked path, which connects Kališče and Hudičev boršt, and continue further northwards.
+Keep by the valley-bottom and follow rare cairns!
 So we reach Mačensko sedlo, where we turn right and go on top.
-Easy, but unmarked (T2), 3 h 15 min (or 2 h 45 min).
+Easy, but unmarked (T2, carefully with orientation!), 3 h 15 min (or 2 h 45 min).